sebw/blog.wains.be/content/posts/2020/2020-09-23-ansible-uri-urlencode.md

 I have been using API calls rather than Ansible freeipa modules, because they were not maintained and contained bugs.

-I'm still using API calls despite [Freeipa collection for Ansible](https://github.com/freeipa/ansible-freeipa) because it has [bugs](https://github.com/freeipa/ansible-freeipa/issues/160) that affect me particularly.
+There is also the [Freeipa collection for Ansible](https://github.com/freeipa/ansible-freeipa) because it contains pretty much the same [bugs](https://github.com/freeipa/ansible-freeipa/issues/160) that affect me particularly.

 I should contribute and help fixing those.